 Progeria, also known as Hutchinson-Gilford progeria syndrome (HGPS), is a rare genetic condition that causes a child's body to age fast.
-Most kids with progeria do not live past the age of 13.
+Most kids with progeria do not live past age 13.
 The disease affects both sexes and all races equally.
 It affects about 1 in every 4 million births worldwide.

 A single mistake in a certain gene causes it to make an abnormal protein.
 When cells use this protein, called progerin, they break down more easily.
 Progerin builds up in many cells of kids with progeria, causing them to grow old quickly.